GraceKeane/GraphTheoryProject_G00359990/overview.md

 ( [^] ) - This specific operator matches a single character that is not contained within the square brackets.
 For example "[^def]" matches any characters other than "d", "e" or "f".

 ### Non-deterministic finite automaton<br>
 NFAs were introduced in 1959 by Michael O. Rabin and Dana Scott.
 An NFA is a state machine that consists of numerous states that can accept or reject a finite string.
-Non-deterministic finite automata can have any number of arrows for each state and symbol.
+Non-deterministic finite automata can have any number of arrows for each state and symbol.<br>
+I have created diagrams converting imortant regex operator to their NFA forms [here](https://github.com/GraceKeane/GraphTheoryProject_G00359990/tree/master/Thompson's%20expressions%20%26%20descriptions)

 *Sample beginner regex to NFA calculations*
+<b> Converting X|YZ to NFA format </b>

 <p align="center">
   <img src="https://github.com/GraceKeane/GraphTheoryProject_G00359990/blob/master/Thompson's%20expressions%20%26%20descriptions/NFA.PNG" width="470" height="200">
 </p>